-Developers already have massive headaches while writing apps for Android platform.
-Basically, the scene looks like gaming industry in 90’s where one PC game would “probably” work on one set of components while totally crashing if you would change the graphics card.
-Of course, Google is working on this challenges by giving developers more consistent tools and better design guidelines.
-Primarily we’re talking about official IDE Android Studio, fragments modules and complementary consistent design framework called Material design.
+Developers already have massive headaches while writing apps for the Android platform.
+Basically, the scene looks like the gaming industry in the ’90s where one PC game would “probably” work on one set of components while totally crashing if you would change the graphics card.
+Of course, Google is working on this challenge by giving developers more consistent tools and better design guidelines.
+Primarily we’re talking about official IDE Android Studio, fragments modules and a complementary consistent design framework called Material design.

-On that front, things are looking brighter as other tool vendors will also hop-in and provide with even better ways to properly produce, optimize and test our applications.
-One good example is new service from AWS called “Device farm” where you can upload an app and see how it behaves on various screens, OS versions and orientations.
+On that front, things are looking brighter as other tool vendors will also hop-in and provide even better ways to properly produce, optimize and test our applications.
+One good example is a new service from AWS called “Device farm” where you can upload an app and see how it behaves on various screens, OS versions and orientations.
 But there lies a question.
-How big is the Android market and what fragmentation / segmentation are we even taking into account?
-I mean, every developer can fire up new tools and libraries but he also needs to know what is the optimal number of devices for test, what to include and more importantly, what considerations not to include.
+How big is the Android market and what fragmentation/segmentation are we even taking into account?
+I mean, every developer can fire up new tools and libraries but he also needs to know what is the optimal number of devices for the test, what to include and more importantly, what considerations not to include.

-To tackle that question OpenSignal publishes Android fragmentation reports and for 2015. numbers look like this:
+To tackle that question OpenSignal publishes Android fragmentation reports for 2015. numbers look like this:

 - 24,093 Distinct Android devices seen this year (2015)